Invoice fraud is a serious and growing problem. Should you be worried about invoice fraud?

 For example, the 2008 financial meltdown was a black swan event.
 Taleb makes the point in his book “The Black Swan” that most people don’t think about black swans prior to them happening, making their effects all the more severe.

-But surely, while common, invoice fraud is for small things like office paper or pens, right?
+But surely, while common, it's for small things like office paper or pens, right?
 Unfortunately, that is not the case.
 Businesses are paying quite large sums of money to invoice fraudsters, with little or no hope of ever recouping the money.

 As a Computer World UK article states: